kaniz-fatema-riya/Emergency-Hotline-Project/Readme.md

 5.What is the difference between preventDefault() and stopPropagation() methods?
 Answer:
-PreventDefault() stops the default behaviour of a feature and PreventDefault() does not stop bubbling event (for example- form tag submit button reload stoppage).
-The stopPropagation() stops the bubbling up of the DOM Tree.
+PreventDefault() stops the default behaviour of a feature  (for example- form tag submit button reload stoppage) and PreventDefault() does not stop bubbling event.
+The stopPropagation() stops the bubbling up of the DOM Tree.It usually is used in Event Bubbling.